violapterinblog/violapterinblog.github.io/_posts/notices/2017-03-17-installing-arch-linux.md

     # EDITOR=vi visudo

-Uncomment this line, by deleting the beginning `#`.
+Uncomment this line (by deleting the beginning `#`).

 	%wheel ALL=(ALL) ALL

-# Downloading all stable packages
+# Basic packages

-Make stable repositories available to package manager `pacman`, by opening `/etc/pacman.conf`, and uncomment these lines:
+Make stable repositories available to package manager `pacman`, by opening `/etc/pacman.conf`, and uncommenting these lines:

     [multilib]
     Include = /etc/pacman.d/mirrorlist